Kochi

-Kochi is known as the financial, commercial and industrial capital of Kerala.
-It has the highest GDP as well as the highest GDP per capita in the state.
-The city is home to the Southern Naval Command of the Indian Navy and is the state headquarters of the Indian Coast Guard with an attached air squadron, named Air Squadron 747.
-Commercial maritime facilities of the city include the Port of Kochi, an International Container Transshipment Terminal, the Cochin Shipyard, offshore SPM of the BPCL Kochi Refinery and the Kochi Marina.
-Kochi is home for the International Pepper Exchange, Marine Products Export Development Authority, Coconut Development Board, companies like HMT, Apollo Tyres, FACT, IREL, Petronet LNG, Kochi Refineries, V-Guard and industrial parks like the Cochin Special Economic Zone, Smart City, Infopark and Kinfra Hi-Tech Park.
-Kochi is home for the High Court of Kerala and Lakshadweep, Naval Physical and Oceanographic Laboratory, Indian Maritime University, Sree Sankaracharya Sanskrit University and the Cochin University of Science and Technology, and National University of Advanced Legal Studies.
-Kochi was earlier home to Cochin Stock Exchange (CSE).

-Kochi has been hosting India's first art biennale, the Kochi-Muziris Biennale, since 2012, which attracts international artists and tourists.
+Kochi's rich cultural heritage has made it a popular tourist destination among both domestic and international travellers.
+It has been hosting India's first art biennale, the Kochi-Muziris Biennale, since 2012, which attracts international artists and tourists.
+The Chinese fishing nets, introduced during the 14th century by the Chinese, are a symbol of the city and a popular tourist attraction in themselves.
+Other landmarks include Mattanchery Palace, Marine Drive, Venduruthy Bridge, Church of Saint Francis and Mattanchery Bridge.
+The city ranks first in the total number of international and domestic tourist arrivals in Kerala.
+The city was ranked the sixth best tourist destination in India according to a survey conducted by the Nielsen Company on behalf of the Outlook Traveller magazine.
+In October 2019, Kochi was ranked seventh in Lonely Planet's list of top 10 cities in the world to visit in 2020.
+In November 2023, the British Luxury travel magazine Condé Nast Traveller rated Kochi as one of the best places to go in Asia in 2024.

 Etymology

 Ancient travellers and tradesmen referred to Kochi, variously alluding to it as Cocym, Cochym, Cochin, and Kochi.
 The Cochin Jewish community called Cochin Kogin (קוגין), which is seen in the seal of the synagogue owned by the community.
 The Arab merchants called this place Kashi, which is seen in the books such as Tuhfat Ul Mujahideen.
 The origin of the name Kochi is thought to be the Malayalam word kochu azhi, meaning 'small lagoon'.
-Accounts by Italian explorers Nicolo Conti (15th century), and Fra Paoline in the 17th century say that it was called Kochchi, named after the river connecting the backwaters to the sea.
+Accounts by the Italian explorers Nicolo Conti (in the 15th century) and Fra Paoline (in the 17th century) say that it was called Kochchi, named after the river connecting the backwaters to the sea.
 After the arrival of the Portuguese, and later the British, the name Cochin stuck as the official appellation.
 The city reverted to a closer transcription of its original Malayalam name, Kochi, in 1996.
-This change in name was challenged by the city municipal corporation but court later dismissed the plea.
+This change in name was challenged by the city municipal corporation, but the court later dismissed the plea.